Vixea/os-tools/README.md

 git clone https://github.com/serpent-os/tools.git
 cd tools/

-# Install a few prerequisites (this how you'd do it on Serpent OS)
+# Install a few prerequisites (this how you'd do it on AerynOS)
 sudo moss it binutils glibc-devel linux-headers clang tar

 # remember to add ~/.cargo/bin to your $PATH if this is how you installed rustfmt